mohanrajoria/price-notifier/README.md

 # price-notifier
-Send latest price of a product on Amazon via SMS
+Send latest price of a product on Amazon via SMS every 2 minutes.